I hope to have God on my side, but I must have Kentucky.

 The Struggle for Missouri

 In the spring of 1861 Missouri was not so evenly divided on secession as Kentucky.
 Three out of every four Missouri men who ultimately fought did so for the Union cause.
 But the state was perhaps more violently divided, and in the end it would take hard blows as well as political maneuvering to keep it in the Union.
 Like Kentucky, Missouri had a pro-slavery, secession-minded governor in Claiborne Fox Jackson.
-Not so long before, Jackson had led Border Ruffians in the fight over popular sovereignty on the Kansas prairie.
+Not so long before, Jackson had led Border Ruffians in the fight over popular sovereignty.
 Unlike Kentucky, however, the predominantly Democratic state legislature wanted to go out of the Union with their governor.
-Opposing them were two forces: one in the body of the strongly Unionist state convention which voted down the secession ordinance, and one in the person of Congressman Francis P. Blair, Jr. Blair was not only an able and energetic Union man, but he had potent political influence in Washington where his brother Montgomery served as Postmaster General and his father, Francis P. Blair, Sr., sat in the inner circle of Lincoln’s advisors.
+Opposing them were two forces: one in the form of a strongly Unionist state convention which voted down the secession ordinance, and one in the person of Congressman Francis P. Blair, Jr. Blair was not only an able and energetic Union man, he had potent political influence in Washington where his brother Montgomery served as Postmaster General and his father, Francis P. Blair, Sr., sat in the inner circle of Lincoln’s advisors.
 One consequence of Blair’s influence was that it brought to Missouri a twenty-year, regular army captain eager to strike some blows against treason, Nathaniel Lyon.

-Lyon was slightly built but his burning blue eyes and red beard gave him the look of a warrior; twenty years of command had given him the character.
+Lyon was slightly built but his burning blue eyes and red beard gave him the look of a warrior; and twenty years of command had given him the character.
 When Governor Jackson called out the pro-South state militia and seized a small Federal arsenal at Liberty, Lyon went to work with a will.
-Learning that militia with some artillery were in camp outside St. Louis with a design to seize the huge Federal arsenal there, Lyon organized four regiments of German Americans.
+Learning that a body of militia with some artillery was in camp outside St. Louis with a design to seize the huge Federal arsenal there, Lyon organized four regiments of German Americans.
 On May 10, stiffened by two companies of regulars, Lyon’s force surrounded “Camp Jackson’s” 700 militiamen and took the lot of them prisoner without a shot on either side.
 Only later, when Lyon was marching his prisoners through the streets of St. Louis, would blood be shed.
-A mob of Southern partisans lined the streets, first shouting insults (“Up with Jeff Davis!”) and anti-German invective (“Damn the Dutch!”), then throwing rocks.
+A mob of Southern partisans lined the streets, shouting insults (“Up with Jeff Davis!”) as well as anti-German invective (“Damn the Dutch!”), then throwing rocks.
 Finally, someone in the mob shot one of Lyon’s captains, and the soldiers shot back.
 In the confusion, two soldiers and twenty-eight civilians were killed.
 One of the civilians was a baby in its mother’s arms.
 The incident was a vivid prelude to the vicious guerilla fighting that would be part of Missouri’s agony over the next four years.
 It may be worth noting here that Jesse and Frank James and Bob and Cole Younger, later infamous as outlaws, began their careers in violence in Missouri’s partisan wars.

 Blood shed in the streets of St. Louis by “Lincoln’s hirelings” incited pro-South passions.
 Though some held out remote hopes that a truce might be arranged in June, Governor Jackson was preparing for Missouri’s own civil war.
 His first war measure was to appoint Sterling Price, a general in the Mexican War and former governor, to command the state’s militia.
 As far as anyone could tell by the beginning of June, Jackson’s government was still the legally constituted representative of the people of Missouri.
 But Lyon was not one to try legal cases in revolutionary times.
 He marched his force west to the state capital at Jefferson City and simply drove the government and Price’s militia out of town before him.
 By the time Lyon had stopped driving, Jackson was governor of a government-in-exile and Price had been backed nearly into Arkansas.
 The only legally elected political body in control of the state was the convention that had rejected secession back in March.
 In July they called themselves to order as the “Long Convention” (after the “Long Parliament” of the English Civil War) and governed the state until a new free-state constitution was framed in 1865.
 Lyon’s bold action may have helped create a strange sort of federalism, but, politically and practically, it had kept Missouri in the Union.

-Lyon was–especially in light of Northern dismay over the Bull Run disaster that July–the hero of the hour.
+Lyon thus became the hero of the hour–especially in light of Northern dismay over the Bull Run disaster that July.
 But tragically for Lyon, he had but another hour to act, this on the banks of Wilson’s Creek.
 By the first part of August Lyon’s own success had put his little army in a perilous spot.
 He had driven Price to within 50 miles of the Arkansas border, but that also meant that he was now 120 miles from his own base of supply back through Springfield to the northeast.
 More critically, his 5,500 men confronted a force at least 10,000 strong.
 The character and composition of these armies say much about the nature of the struggle in that first confused and chaotic battle summer.
 The smallest but perhaps most significant element of Lyon’s army was the core of old army regulars, both infantry and artillery.
 The largest element, fairly well-armed thanks to the arsenal at St. Louis but virtually untrained, was the German American regiments.
 Their brigadier, Franz Sigel, was a professional soldier who had fled Germany after the failed revolution of 1848.
 The remainder of Lyon’s force was an odd mix of Missouri and Kansas regiments–including one ninety-day Iowa regiment.
 Price’s army was, if anything, an even odder mix.
 It included Price’s own Missouri Home Guards, one genuine Confederate brigade commanded by Ben McCulloch, a veteran of the Mexican War and a former Texas Ranger, and four Arkansas regiments with some artillery.
 The rest were an odd lot of frontier units known by the names of the men who had raised them or been elected by them: Wingo’s Infantry, Kelly’s Infantry, Foster’s Infantry.
 There were even units composed of both full-blooded and mixed-blooded American Indians.

 As for arms and equipment, there may have been no more motley army ever gathered on the continent.
-General Price himself was described by one of his troopers as “a large fine looking old bald fellow dressed in common citizen clothes an oald linen coat yarn pants.”
+General Price himself was described by one of his troopers as “a large fine looking old bald fellow dressed in common citizen clothes: an oald linen coat and yarn pants.”
 Many wore whatever they were wearing when they had hiked away from the farm or the mill; officers were distinguished from enlisted men by a swatch of flannel on their shoulders.
 Although three thousand of Price’s men had no weapons at all, those who were armed carried everything from modern rifled muskets to flintlocks that had seen service in 1812, to fowling pieces.
 Lacking cartridge boxes, they carried what ammunition they had in their haversacks.
 For the most part, they were virtually untrained, undrilled, unorganized, and utterly unprepared for the battle they were about to fight at Wilson’s Creek.

 By the first week of August Lyon was acutely aware of his predicament; his army was short on supplies, without expectation of reinforcement, facing two-to-one odds, and more than a hundred miles from the nearest place of safety.
 If he retreated, Price and McCulloch had every opportunity to out-march him, get in his rear, and overwhelm him.
 As Lyon himself put it tartly: “I find my situation extremely embarrassing.”
 He could neither remain where he was in Springfield nor safely retreat northeast to Rolla.
 He therefore made a bold decision to attack the Rebels in their camp on Wilson’s Creek, ten miles south of Springfield.
 In the face of a superior enemy, he would divide his force and strike the Rebels front and rear.
 Two summers later, Robert E. Lee would employ a similar tactic to win his most brilliant triumph at Chancellorsville.
 But Lee that day would rely on his inspired subordinate, Stonewall Jackson; Lyon would have to rely on the inexpert Franz Sigel.
 Lyon’s plan called for Sigel’s German brigade to make a night march, get south of the Confederate camp, and strike it at sunrise.
 At the same time, Lyon would strike the camp from the north.
 On the evening of August 11, Sigel’s column of 1200 marched off in the drizzly darkness.
 The next morning it was in line of battle south of the camp.
 North of the camp, Lyon with 4200 men waited to hear the first shots of Sigel’s attack.